-I am a historian of seventeenth- and eighteenth-century Britain and the British Atlantic world, and I’m especially interested in material and visual culture, print and ephemera, and politics in the early modern period.
+I am a cultural historian of seventeenth- and eighteenth-century Britain and the British Atlantic world, and I’m especially interested in material and visual culture, print and ephemera, and politics in the early modern period.
 I received my PhD from Indiana University in 2013, and I was previously a Postdoctoral Fellow in the History of the Material Text in the History Department at the University of California, Los Angeles.

 I have started research on a second project on the materiality and mediation of loss in the eighteenth-century Anglo-Atlantic world.
 This book examines shifts in understandings and representations of lost property and people as a consequence of state and imperial expansion.
 It questions how print culture mediated anxieties about dispossession and disaster, and in so doing, provides scholars with an important source for recapturing the everyday materiality of a now lost past.

 Finally, I have written on gender, the body, and medicine in eighteenth-century London.
 I’m also finishing an article on the Charleston portrait painter, Jeremiah Theus, and the representation of dress in his artworks.